SEO Siloing: How to build a website silo architecture

 Choosing to accept links from other ethical websites will have a lasting

 Do Not Buy Links

-The most important guideline of link building is don't buy links.
-Buying links is one of the tactics that Google is trying to eradicate from the web, and suspicion of link buying may lead to severe penalties.
+The most important guideline of link building is don’t buy links.
+Buying links is one of the tactics that Google is trying to eradicate from the

 Links out to other websites are called outbound links and are the least understood link structure elements.
 Often, the drive to build inbound link campaigns dominates link structure projects while outbound linking remains ignored and misunderstood.
 Companies specifically express concern that they will likely lose traffic and customer sales if they link to relevant information, products or services on other sites.
 However valid these concerns might be, most sites are unaware of the harm that failing to link out causes to their search engine rankings.
 The effort devoted to building inbound links is only effective when balanced with appropriate outbound linking, which is evaluated through the same type of keyword focus factors.
 You must serve as a hub to other authority sites or you are not much of an expert.

 Figure 7: Outbound Link Anchor Text on Heifer.org

 The anchor text that points to another site must be evaluated with the same scrutiny given to inbound links.
 Evaluating the competition is critical to understanding why a site has high keyword rankings.
 The keywords phrases used as anchor text should reflect the same type of keywords that the site is trying to rank for itself.
 To be a subject matter expert on a subject, link from that silo to other experts on that same subject as appropriate.